thoughtspile/grafar/README.md

 #### `<Panel object>.setAxes(<Array of strings>)`

 Assign the names to the axes.
 Default is `['x', 'y', 'z']`.
-You *can* assign two axes to make the panel 2D (planar graph), but currently you *can't* add any data to such a panel (I'm terribly sorry about this).
-If you change the axis names after drawing them, the graph would not be updated.
+You can assign two axes to make the panel 2D (planar).
+Only the graphs appended to the panel *after* this change would use the new axis set.
 The instance of `Panel` on which the method was called is returned.

 #### `<Panel object>.drawAxes(<number>)`